wisdomtooth546/NaturalLanguageProcessing-NER-/README.md

         optional arguments:
-          -h, --help            show this help message and exit -p, --model_path      path to save the model after training
+          -h, --help            show this help message and exit -p, --model_path      path to save the model after training -t, --tags            order of tags used while training the model.
+Default is ['B', 'O', 'I', 'PAD']

     3) pipeline.py